Loveqube

-We've recently discussed tips for writing a love poem, love letters, and confessing your feelings in a letter, so it was quite a coincidence that reader Renee's website had the perfect, unique gift to tie in with it all: an old fashioned romantic message in a bottle, available here in many different styles.
+We've recently discussed tips for writing a love poem, love letters, and confessing your feelings in a letter, so it was quite a coincidence that reader Renee's website had the perfect unique gift to tie in with it all: an old fashioned romantic message in a bottle, available here in many different styles.

 Having never seen anything like this before, I was taken by the pure aesthetic beauty of each bottle's shape and color-tone.
 Imagine having your love poem or letter delivered on rolled parchment, bottled and encased as if it came straight from the Renaissance!
-Knowing that such a gift exists is enough to make a single blogger, like myself, wish there were someone special to give a bottled love poem to!

 Write a Love Poem to Yourself